Floorp-Projects/Floorp/browser/components/urlbar/docs/telemetry.rst

   It's an enumerated histogram with 17 buckets.

 FX_URLBAR_SELECTED_RESULT_TYPE
+  This probe was replaced with FX_URLBAR_SELECTED_RESULT_TYPE_2 in Firefox 78 because we needed more buckets.

   This probe tracks the types of picked results.
   It's an enumerated histogram with 14 buckets.
   Values can be: